 You might also be interested in attending these other political debates

 Here are some more free events in London if you want a cheap day out

-If you enjoy City Hall then you might like to visit Downing Street (catch the train from London Bridge to Downing Street), Guildhall (walk it in 20 mins or catch the tube from London Bridge to Guildhall) and Houses of Parliament (catch the train from London Bridge to Houses of Parliament)
+If you enjoy City Hall then you might like to visit Downing Street (catch the train from London Bridge to Westminster), Guildhall (walk it in 20 mins or catch the tube from London Bridge to Bank) and Houses of Parliament (catch the train from London Bridge to Westminster)